sarthakagrawal34/Codeial/README.md

 ## Add second router and controller
 1. Create a file in controller **users_controller**.
-● Export an action corresponding to users_controller i.e profile by: **module.exports.profile = function(req,res){}**
+2. Export an action corresponding to users_controller profile by: **module.exports.profile = function(req,res){}**
-2. Create a route for the controller to be accessible inside the route folder named as **users.js**.
+3. Create a route for the controller to be accessible inside the route folder named as **users.js**.
-3. Repeat the same steps that we used to create the previous route index.js.
+4. Repeat the same steps that we used to create the previous route index.js.
-4. We need to map a route to the users_controller profile action.
+5. We need to map a route to the users_controller profile action.
         <!-- const router = express.Router();
             const usersController = require('../controllers/users_controller');
             console.log("Users Router loaded");
             router.get('/profile', usersController.profile);
             module.exports = router; -->
-5. Now to be used by main server we make changes in index of routers that is we use it as a list of routes.
+6. Now to be used by main server we make changes in index of routers that is we use it as a list of routes.
-6. Index router was accessing the home_controller.
+7. Index router was accessing the home_controller.
 Considering index.js as the index or root of the route, we want this route to be controlling all the other routes or having a list of all the other routes.
 For that in index.js route we need to do:-
         <!--
         router.get('/', homeController.home);
         router.use('/users', require('./users'));
         -->
-7. Add everything to git and commit it.
+8. Add everything to git and commit it.
-8. Add another route and controller naming posts_controller and another action in home and user as a assignment.
+9. Add another route and controller naming posts_controller and another action in home and user as a assignment.
-9. Add everything to git and commit it.
+10. Add everything to git and commit it.

 ## Installing EJS & Set Up the View Engine
 We need to send something back to the browser in HTML format from an HTML file from the Views folder using View Engine. **app.set()** is an object where different properties are predefined {keys are present}.
 Whenever we put a value of those keys, the express app takes up those values and does something with those values.